Moros0741/Bot-Code-Templates/CONTRIBUTING.md

 difficulty field that you are implementing this yourself.

 ### 2. Fork the Repository
 Changes are never to be made to the main branch.
-Make sure you fork your repository and make your changes to the fork.
-Any changes should be formatted using the prettier extension in VSCode or other similar formatting tools.
+Make sure you fork the repository and make your changes to the fork.
+Any changes should be formatted using the prettier extension in Visual Studio Code or other similar formatting tools.
 Indentation level (2 spaces = 1 tab).

 ### 3. Create a Pull Request
 Once you have made your changes and are happy with it, create pull request linking to your created issue.
 This way your issue is closed on merge.